hispanic/check-print/README.md

 * Firefox on Mac OS X
 * (that's it :)

-In addition, I've only tested this on my one printer, with one set of checks.
+In addition, I've only tested this on my own printers, with one set of checks.
 So, your mileage may vary.
+When printing, I take the default margin settings.
+On Firefox, that means setting "Paper Size" to "US Letter", which I believe equates to the following margins:
+* Top: 0.20 inches
+* Bottom: 0.20 inches
+* Left: 0.20 inches
+* Right: 0.20 inches

 ## Possible Future Enhancements

 * Support for other check formats. (e.g., wallet checks, etc.)
 * Ability to supply check properties from a form instead of editing HTML.
 * Suggestions?

-I'm not an experienced git or GitHub user.
-So, if you see anything about the project that is wrong, embarrassing, or ill-advised, please let me know.
-Thanks!

 Mike....